-LOCKED THRU

-The XDS encoder is disabled and may not be enabled by computer.
+LOCKED THRU The XDS encoder is disabled and may not be enabled by computer.
 Video will pass through the 8083XDS-AD unmodified.

-C1234 T1234E

-The channel monitor display is accessible by pressing the SHIFT + ψ keys when the unit is in stream mode.
+C1234 T1234E The channel monitor display is accessible by pressing the SHIFT + ♥ keys when the unit is in stream mode.
 The four characters to the right of the C indicate what is happening to the four caption data streams.
 The four characters to the right of the T indicate what is happening to the 4 text data streams.
 The rightmost character indicates what is happening to the Extended Data Services stream.
 (See section 3.4.1 for further information).
-Return to the normal front panel displays by pressing the SHIFT + ψ .
+Return to the normal front panel displays by pressing the SHIFT + $\Psi$ .

-F1KEY F2KEY

-The field monitor display is accessible by pressing the SHIFT + Ψ keys when the unit is in field mode.
+F1KEY F2KEY The field monitor display is accessible by pressing the pressing the SHIFT + $\Psi$ .

+SHIFT + ♥ keys when the unit is in field mode.
 The message to the right of the F1 indicates what is happening to the data in Field 1.
 The message to the right of the F2 indicates what is happening to the data in field 2.
-(See section 3.4.2 for further information).
-Return to the normal front panel displays by pressing the SHIFT + Ψ .
+Return to the normal front panel displays by indicate that Port A is disabled because of a parallel port GPI.
+All input on Port A will be ignored while in this mode.
+Similar messages may appear for other ports.